PrimeEuler/microcloud/README.md

 # microcloud
-microk8s fronted by a VPN gateway and proxy
+microk8s fronted by a vpn gateway and reverse proxy

 # ubuntu vpn gateway with reverse proxy
 ```